doctorfree/nvim-lazyman/README.md

 ## Requirements

-The `lazyman` Neovim configuration manager requires Neovim 0.9 which is currently the nightly build.
-The `lazyman` installation and initialization process checks for Neovim 0.9 and, if not found, uses Homebrew to install the nightly build of Neovim in the isolated Homebrew directory.
+The `lazyman` Neovim configuration manager requires Neovim 0.9.
+The `lazyman` installation and initialization process checks for Neovim 0.9 and, if not found, uses Homebrew to install it in the isolated Homebrew directory.

 Lazyman requires a Unix or Linux operating system, Linux and macOS only, and the Bash shell.